 “Don’t be a doormat!”

-As someone who has been constantly plagued by self-doubt and crippled by her own inability to make a decision for most of her life, which is mostly based on her own lack of self-confidence, to repeat this mantra to myself on a daily basis is sometimes all I have left between standing up for myself and allowing others to walk all over me.
+I am someone who has been constantly plagued by self-doubt and crippled by my own inability to make a decision for most of my life.
+This is mostly based on my own lack of self-confidence.
+Some days, repeating this mantra to myself on a daily basis is sometimes all I have left between standing up for myself and allowing others to walk all over me.

 Sometimes I wonder if it’s my own fault that people underestimate me.
-I’m not into bragging, I’m not into talking about my achievements, and I’m not into the whole ‘people pleasing’ thing either, I’m not into dominating a social setting, and I have a very forgettable face, apparently.
+I’m not into bragging, I’m not into talking about my achievements, and I’m not into the whole ‘people pleasing’ thing either.
+I am also not the type to dominate a social setting, and actually, I have a very forgettable face, apparently.

 As I child I was terribly shy.
 Scared of being laughed at, picked on, made to talk in public.
 I learnt how to master those emotions, and to force myself to push past them, but just because I learnt how to master it, doesn’t mean I don’t still feel it.

-A prime example of this is that I still hate walking into a crowded room first, preferring to walk in after my husband not caring a toss if it’s considered better manners for my husband to allow me to walk in first, and it’s got nothing to do with feminism.
+A prime example of this is that I still hate walking into a crowded room first!
+I prefer to walk in after my husband, and I don’t care at all if that is considered to be lacking in etiquette or some kind of old fashioned bad manners, and it’s got nothing to do with feminism.

 - “Don’t work for free.”